Get a mortgage

 We also manage the whole process for you - saving you time and stress by liaising with the lender on your behalf.

-We’ll assign you a Financial Consultant that works specifically with dentists.
+We’ll assign you a Specialist Financial Adviser that works specifically with dentists.
 Someone who understands your career progression, sick pay entitlements, pension contributions and more.
 Using our knowledge of your profession, we’ll work out what you can realistically afford to borrow in the long term.

-You can meet your Financial Consultant at a time and place that suits you.
+You can meet your Specialist Financial Adviser at a time and place that suits you.
 Whether that’s in person at your home or practice, or online via video call, we have appointments to suit your busy schedule.